jerrypnz/major-mode-hydra.el/README.md

            ("-" zoom-out "out")
            ("0" jp-zoom-default "reset"))))
 ```

+Apart from hydra's options like `:hint` or `:color`, there are
+additional options that allow you to customize the generated body
+docstring:

+- `:title` adds a title to the docstring.
+It's ignored when
+  `:formatter` is also specified.
+You can customize
+  `pretty-hydra-title-face` to change the look of the title.
+- `:formatter` allows you to fully customize the docstring.
+It's a
+  function that takes the docstring `pretty-hydra-define` generates,
+  and returns a new docstring that's gonna be used.
+You can do things
+  like generating a border etc.

 Note that `hydra` itself seems to provide a similar feature using the
 `:column` option but it doesn't seem to be documented in README.
 The